AIRTucha/amonad/README.md

     const value = maybe.get(); // return the value here
     // Some other actions...
 } else {
-    // it does not make sense to call get() here, since the output is going to be undefined
+    // it does not make sense to call get() here since the output is going to be undefined
     // Some other actions...
 }